Plant Type

 Other components of the project include a water treatment system, evaporation ponds, buildings, a parking area and an access road.

-The Tonopah solar power plant uses advanced molten salt storage system that is capable of storing up to ten hours of solar energy.
+The Tonopah solar power plant uses an advanced molten salt storage system, which is capable of storing up to ten hours of solar energy.

-The CSP technology makes use of heliostat mirrors that reflect the solar radiation to heat molten salts passing through a series of tubes installed on the central receiver tower.
+The CSP technology makes use of heliostat mirrors, which reflect solar radiation to heat molten salts passing through a series of tubes installed on the central receiver tower.
 The molten salt is then transferred to a large insulated tank for storage.

-The hot molten salt from the insulated tank is passed through a series of heat exchangers to produce highly pressurised superheated steam.
+From the insulated tank, the hot molten salt is passed through a series of heat exchangers to produce highly pressurised, superheated steam.
 The steam is used to run a conventional turbine to generate electricity.

 Surplus thermal energy is stored in the molten salt and can be utilised to produce additional power for up to ten hours.